BSidesPDX/CTF-2020/over-the-air/300-Down-the-rabbit-hole/README.md

 ## Challenge

 During one of the commercial breaks of my favorite state sponsored educational video, there was some interference once again.
-There was a woman wearing some sort of facemasl and there were strange tones.
+There was a woman wearing some sort of facemask and there were strange tones.
 The tones were familiar and rang a bell, but I couldn't quite put my finger on them.
 I don't know what these things mean, but maybe you can figure it out.

 twitch.tv/over_the_air